prkashp/DataContracts/README.md

   * Data Types
   * > Format
     > Length
-    > Group/Set of allowed values
+    > Sets of allowed values
 - Semantics: Generally business rules that required enforcement
 - SLAs: Commitment on availablity and freshness of data
 - Governance: Keeping conpliance in check with local laws